skarlekar/smart-quora/README.md

 ```
 docker ps
 ```
 10. Open the BNA in Playground and connect with your application.
-Explore the model, partici
+Explore the model, participant, access control layer and transaction logic.
 ```
 composer-playground
 ```